Newtownards: Victorian growth

 The early 19th century saw the reclamation of the marshlands south of the town.
 At the same time, its growth was accelerated by integration into the Belfast and Lagan Valley industrial region and market.
 The Belfast and County Down Railway connected Newtownards to Belfast, via Comber and Dundonald, in 1850, and to Donaghadee in 1861.
 By the same year, the town's population had risen to 9,500.
 (This rail line was closed in 1950.)
 On 12 July 1867, despite the Party Processions Acts, the Orange Order paraded from Bangor to Newtownards.
 The parade was organised by William Johnston (sentenced to a short term in prison the next year for his actions) and about 30,000 took part.

 As the nineteenth century progressed the economy became increasingly tied to the growing city of Belfast and the town continued to prosper and by the 20th century had increasingly become a commuter town.
 Newtownards' population reached 13,100 in 1961 and had doubled to 28,000 by 2011.

 The Troubles

 During the Troubles, Newtownards was the scene of a car bomb attack on 5 July 1993, when Roma's Bar in Regent Street was targeted.
 The pub was destroyed, but has since been rebuilt.
-The attack was carried out by the Provisional Irish Republican Army with a 700 kg (1,500 lb) device.
+The attack was carried out by the Provisional Irish Republican Army (PIRA) with a 700 kg (1,500 lb) device.
 There were no fatalities.
 Police said the 10-minute warning, telephoned to a local radio station, was "totally inadequate."
 The warning said the bomb contained 1,500 pounds of explosives.